Intellection/eng_day_FileNest/IMPLEMENTATION.md

 ## 📄 License

-SnapVault is open source and available under the MIT License, making it suitable for both personal and commercial use.
+FileNest is open source and available under the MIT License, making it suitable for both personal and commercial use.

 ---